haribharadwaj/protocols/EEG.md

 ## Before the subject arrives

+1. Follow all COVID-specific protocols
+    (Qualtrics survey for subject within 48 hours before, temperature check in the lobby, ensuring mask usage, etc.)
 1. Instruct the subject to avoid using any hair products on the day they are coming in for the scan.
 2. Test the stimulus delivery (make sure things look and sound like